Residential Living FAQs

 Lobo Village will have wireless internet starting fall 2014.
 Students are prohibited from using a wireless router in their rooms/apartments.
 Contact the Office of Information Technology for more information.

 Yes.
 Each room/apartment and floor lounge has cable.
 We will also have an expanded cable package beginning fall 2014.

 If you require telephone service in your residence hall room, contact the Office of Residential Living.
 If you require telephone service in your apartment contact AT&T/SBC at 1-800-464-7928.

 Students who are unable to go home during breaks must contact the Office of Residential Living for approval.
 There is a minimal fee of $100/week or $30 per day (whichever is cheapest) since the breaks are not included in term charges.
 Students may however leave their belongings in their rooms over the breaks.

 The beds in the residence halls, efficiency apartments, and children's room in the family apartments are X-Long twin beds (38.5" wide x 80" long).
 These beds are also 3 feet from the ground, allowing ample storage space.
 The master suite beds in the family apartments are queen size.

 Currently we do not allow students to build or bring loft beds into the units.

 Students are not permitted to nail objects or pictures to the wall.
 We encourage the use of painters tape, putty, or 3M brand adhesive.
-There will be a $5/hole fine assessed for each nail hole if found.
+There will be a fine assessed for each nail hole.

 Because of the potential problems that individual painting causes, students are not permitted to paint their rooms.
 Painting your room will be considered a damage and you will be charged accordingly.